codewithkyle/craftcms-boilerplate/README.md

 # Craft CMS Boilerplate

-A Craft CMS boilerplate utilizing JIT resource fetching, offline first resource strategy, and context-specific progressive enhancements.
-The goal of this boilerplate is to provide developers with a sturdy foundation to build upon, the client an accessible and high performant website, and the content editors a simple and rich experience.
+A Craft CMS boilerplate utilizing JIT resource fetching, critical CSS injection, offline first resource strategy, offline fallback page caching, and context-specific progressive enhancements.
+The goal of this boilerplate is to provide developers with a sturdy foundation to build upon, the client a high performant website, and the content editors a simple and rich experience.

-> **Note:** This boilerplate is built around the idea that one matrix field can be used to create a dynamic page builder.
+This boilerplate is built around the idea that one matrix field can be used to create a dynamic page builder.
 It uses the [Matrix Mate](https://plugins.craftcms.com/matrixmate) and [Smith](https://plugins.craftcms.com/smith) plugins to provide an organized and customized content editing experience.
 Designs should be split into blocks and added to the page builder matrix field.
-When blocks become too complicated they should be split into several smaller, simpler blocks.

 ## Key Beliefs

--   Blocks should follow the KISS principle (keep it stupid simple).
+- Blocks should follow the KISS principle (keep it stupid simple)
-    -   Use Matrix Mate to group fields within a block.
+	- Use Matrix Mate to group fields within a block
-    -   Use Matrix Mate to group blocks into intuitive categories.
+	- Use Matrix Mate to group blocks into intuitive categories
--   Blocks should be opinionated.
-When they become generic or complicated split the functionality into several smaller blocks within a new group.
+- Blocks should be opinionated
+	- Do not created "god" blocks that can do everything instead plan ahead by splitting the functionality into several smaller blocks
--   [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks.
+	- [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks
--   A website is a living project and as the clients needs change new blocks should be added.
+- A website is a living project and as the clients needs change new blocks should be added
--   Leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming).
+- Leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming)
--   Resources should only be loaded when they are needed.
-Read the [JINT Methodology](https://jintmethod.dev/) for additional information about JIT resource management concept.
+- Resources should only be loaded when they are needed (see [JINT Methodology](https://jintmethod.dev/))
+- CSS requried to render the inital view will be included in the documents `<head>`
+- CSS requried for client-side rendering or elements hidden behind an action will be lazy loaded
+- The Service Worker will cache and respond with resouces (images, CSS, JS)
+- The Service Worker will provide an offline page cache
+- The Service Worker will provide an offline fallback page (`/offline`)

 ## Getting Started